wouterj/WouterJEloquentBundle/README.md

 advocate this bundle or just say "hello" to me.
 Feel free to do anything you want, as long as you stick to the [Symfony Coding Standards][cs].

+> Discussions about the CS used or PRs adding PHPdoc comments have a high risk
+> to be rejected.

  [eloquent]: http://laravel.com/docs/database
  [composer]: https://getcomposer.org/
  [docs]: Resources/docs/index.md